NOTE: Click here for a downloadable pdf of this literature teaching philosophy. For my composition teaching philosophy, please click here.

 - analogies and pop culture references that help make particular textual problem points seem more familiar, which especially helps students who have trouble articulating their own intuitions

-Occasionally I’ll unobtrusively re-direct a certain line of inquiry, but these discussions focus almost entirely on what interests the students, and I never push students to any one interpretation in particular.
-(I’ll nudge them occasionally, sometimes, but they rarely notice.)
-Because note-taking can be difficult in this kind of discussion format, I’ll often list the main ideas/points on the board.
-In addition, I encourage students to mark up their texts as we discuss relevant passages.
+Occasionally I’ll unobtrusively re-direct a certain line of inquiry, but these discussions focus almost entirely on what interests the students, and I never push students to any one interpretation in particular, although I’ll occasionally nudge.
+Because note-taking can be difficult in a discussion format, I actively reinforce the major learning outcomes intended from every classroom session.

 An important part of my classroom management includes inclusion and diversity.
 I have completed an official “Leader in Classroom Diversity & Inclusion” certificate from my institution’s Office for Diversity and Inclusive Excellence.
-Skills include reducing unconscious bias and micro-aggressions, a related workshop on micro-affirmations, as well as ways to be attentive to the unique needs of international students, minority students, diverse learners, and others.
+Skills include reducing unconscious bias and micro-aggressions, increasing micro-affirmations, as well as being attentive to the unique needs of international students, minority students, diverse learners, and others.

-Ultimately, I wish to help my students understand and appreciate literature, letting them develop a sense of their own literary tastes and acquire an intellectual autonomy that extends beyond the classroom, initiating them into a lifetime of enjoyment.
+Ultimately, I wish to help my students understand and appreciate literature, letting them develop a sense of their own literary tastes and allowing them to acquire an intellectual autonomy that extends beyond the classroom, initiating them into a lifetime of enjoyment.

 Graff, Gerald.
 Beyond the Culture Wars: How Teaching the Conflicts Can Revitalize American Education.
 Norton, 1993.